asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

 ```

-#### Solution
+Solution:

 Run  `configure`  with either or both  `--disable-video`  or  `--disable-v4l2`

-### ldconfig fails to display pjproject libraries
+#### ldconfig fails to display pjproject libraries

 After building pjproject, the dump provided by  `ldconfig -p`  doesn't display any libraries.

-#### Solution
+Solution:

 Run  `ldconfig`  to re-configure dynamic linker run-time bindings.
 This will need to be run with super user permissions.

-###  pjproject fails to build on Raspberry Pi
+####  pjproject fails to build on Raspberry Pi

 pjproject/Asterisk fails to compile on your Raspberry Pi (raspbian) due to pjproject configure scripts not detecting endianness:

 ```
 /usr/include/pj/config.h:243:6: error: #error Endianness must be declared for this processor